MarkDing/IoT-Developer-Boot-Camp/CONTRIBUTING.md

-# Contributing to Silabs-IoT-Quickstart
+# Contributing to IoT-Developer-Boot-Camp

 First of all, we really appreciate your contribution on this project!
-And please follow the guidelines below for contributing to Silabs-IoT-Quickstart, it inlcudes the coding standard, approaches for how to get the source code, how to report a issue to address a bug,new feature request or documentations improvement.
+And please follow the guidelines below for contributing to IoT-Developer-Boot-Camp, it includes the coding standard, approaches for how to get the source code, how to report a issue to address a bug, new feature request or documentations improvement.

 #### Table Of Contents